 - When employing a retiree of the Teacher Retirement System the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge. - When a school district does not contribute to the Federal Old-Age, Survivors and Disability Insurance (OASDI) Program for certain employees, they must contribute 1.5% of the state contribution rate for certain instructional or administrative employees; and 100% of the state contribution rate for all other employees.
+This surcharge was in effect through fiscal year 2019 and was replaced with the Public Education Employer Contribution explained above.

 Actuarial Assumptions.
-The total pension liability in the August 31, 2018 actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the August 31, 2019 actuarial valuation was determined using the following actuarial assumptions:

-Valuation Date August 31, 2017 rolled forward to August 31, 2018 Individual Entry Age Normal Actuarial Cost Method Asset Valuation Method Market Value 6.907% Single Discount Rate Long-term expected Investment Rate of Return 7.25% Inflation 2.30% Salary Increases Including Inflation 3.05% to 9.50% Payroll Growth Rate 2.50% Benefit Changes During the Year None Ad hoc Post Employment Benefit Changes None
+Valuation Date August 31, 2018 rolled forward

+to August 31, 2019

+Actuarial Cost Method Individual Entry Age Normal

+Asset Valuation Method Market Value

+Single Discount Rate 7.25%

+Long-term expected Investment Rate of Return 7.25%

+Municipal Bond Rate as of August 2019 2.63%

+Inflation 2.30%

+Salary Increases Including Inflation 3.05% to 9.05%

+Benefit Changes During the Year None

+Ad hoc Post Employment Benefit Changes None